Discover the best things to do in and around Victoria!

-Adventure, food, sun, sea, beer, people- if you’re on Canada’s West Coast, your trip will not be complete without a stop in British Columbia’s capital, Victoria.
-Whether you’re on a weekend getaway from Vancouver, hopping across from Washington or flying international, Victoria is a great place to find relaxation, exhilaration or both!
+Adventure, food, sun, sea, beer, people- if you’re on Canada’s West Coast, your trip will not be complete without a stop in British Columbia’s capital!
+Victoria is a great place to find relaxation, exhilaration or both!
 We recently spent some time in this awesome city and got the inside scoop from our Locals.
-Read on for what to do, where to go and where to stay in Victoria, BC!
+Read on for what to do, where to go and where to stay in and around Victoria, BC!

 To truly experience the magic of Victoria, we recommend getting outside with a Local who can share their secret spots and hidden gems on an Adventure in and around Victoria.
 The city has no shortage of things to do, but it’s the outdoor culture and natural landscape that make it a must visit destination.